 You can opt out of depositing during the sign-up journey.

 When in real money account, if you haven’t funded your account you will see a green wallet icon and the call to action: “Fund your account to start trading”

 You will be asked to choose a payment system if you haven’t already done so:

-Deposits are accepted via three payment types (for UK customers), although these will vary depending on region:
+Deposits are accepted via two payment types (for UK customers), although these will vary depending on region:

-The minimum deposit using the app is £20 and there are no deposit or withdrawal fees.
+The minimum deposit using the app is £20, £250 for bank wires and there are no deposit or withdrawal fees.